Knife Making Classes

 Roughly 6,000 years ago, people began seeking out stronger materials for their tools, leading to the use of copper and, eventually, iron.
 During the time of the Roman Empire, iron became the most commonly used material for blades because it was both durable and widely available.

-In modern times, bladesmiths typically work with steel, either forging their own or shaping blades from flat stock.
+steel, either forging their own or shaping blades from flat stock.
 While traditional blade smithing saw a decline during the Industrial Revolution, when mass production and improved steel manufacturing took over, the craft has experienced a resurgence among artisans and enthusiasts who appreciate the skill and artistry of hand-forged blades.

 Timeline On Custom Knives